jakubpulaczewski/pipeline-flow/docs/pages/user_guide/plugins/plugin_development.rst

 Plugin Development Guide
 ========================
-Plugins are the building blocks of ``pipeline-orchestrator`` that enable users to meet their specific data processing needs.
+Plugins are the building blocks of ``pipeline-flow`` that enable users to meet their specific data processing needs.

 Plugins follow a standardised structure and can be easily integrated into the system.
 This guide will help you